 If you have a more natural setting, it’s easy to make it cozy.
 Dark furniture is a great backdrop for patterned cushions.
 The color is picked up again in these classic lawn globes.
 Strategically placed baskets and extra potted plants complete the total look of a cozy, garden getaway.

 With all this beautiful furniture in place, it’s time to start grilling!
 Having a functional grill area is essential to any fall entertaining.
 Building in a sturdy gas grill extends the opportunity for flagstone and other natural building materials.

 This grilling area is more than a functional space, it’s also your guy’s outside turf or ‘man-cave’!
 Reserve this area for solid and sturdy materials, not too frilly or feminine.
 In the picture below, tall bar stools sit opposite the bar, so friends and family can accompany the grill-master while he grills.
 The small lamp provides just the right touch for the finishing creature comforts.

-A few hardy, strategically placed plants is all you’ll need to bring in the greenery, and you can spend most of your time relaxing and enjoying their beauty and essence.
+- A few hardy, strategically placed plants are all you’ll need to bring in the greenery, and you can spend most of your time relaxing and enjoying their beauty and essence.

-Using a trellis to cluster your herbs and tomatoes in a corner of the porch adds color, and it makes for easier harvest of those veggies for fall salads.
+- Using a trellis to cluster your herbs and tomatoes in a corner of the porch adds color, and it makes for an easier harvest of those veggies for fall salads.

 Remember, the secret to outdoor decor is to add color and texture!

 I’d love to consult with you about making your outdoor room cozy and beautiful, so call me!
 I’m always here to help!